- Why should a pet owner use a pet sitter?

 What is a meet and greet?

 Back to questionsA meet and greet is a visit that allows the client to get to know our service and their assigned Pet Concierge prior to the start of their service.
 During this visit their pet care provider will introduce themselves, spend some quality time with the pet(s), confirm and review the pertinent information about the home and pet care routine (e.g. current health of the pet, vet information, emergency contact, special requests, entry and exit protocol of alarms etc.), and answer any additional questions the client may have.
 We also collect two keys.
 One key is for the sitter and the other goes into the company lock box in case of emergency.
-We do NOT provide service until this meeting has taken place.
-The meet and greet is FREE, however, same day request costs $25 and same day cancellations cost $10.
-This fee covers some of the costs for the pet sitter’s time.
+We do NOT provide service until the meet and greet has taken place and the invoice has been fully paid for.
+Meet and greets are $25.
+Same day meet and greets are $40.
+These fees are to cover the costs for the pet sitter’s time.

 What supplies do I need?